cwig/start_follow_read/README.md

 #### Handwriting Recognition

-There is no built in stopping criteria.
 You should expect to be done when the validation CER is around 0.50 to 0.55.

 ```console
 python hw_pretraining.py sample_config.yaml